birkenkrahe/org/fall22plan.md

-# I'm teaching the following courses in fall 2022:
+# I'm teaching the following courses in the summer and fall of 2022:

 Contact me if you want details on any of these.
 I'm looking forward to seeing you in class!